Pontifical Gregorian University: Early growth

 When the college reached an enrollment of 1000 students, Pope Gregory XIII decided to build it a more expansive facility.
 He expropriated two city blocks in Rome near the Via del Corso and commissioned the architect Bartolomeo Ammannati to design a new building.
 The new college building was inaugurated in 1584 in what became known as the Piazza Collegio Romano, across from the Palazzo Doria Pamphilj.
 In gratitude for Gregory XIII's sponsorship, the college administration lauded him as its "founder and father" and renamed the Roman College as the Gregorian University.

 The new space at Piazza Collegio Romano allowed the Gregorian University to add chairs of church history and liturgy.
 The Gregorian soon became known for its work in mathematics, physics and astronomy.
 Christopher Clavius, then a professor at the Gregorian, developed the Gregorian calendar that is still used worldwide today.
 The Jesuit mathematician Athanasius Kircher also later taught at the Gregorian.
-Not long after its Piazza Collegio Romano site opened, the Gregorian had 2000 students.
+Not long after its Piazza Collegio Romano site opened, the Gregorian had around 2,000 students.
 Due to the limited size of its chapel, the Gregorian started rebuilding it in 1626 as the Church of Sant'Ignazio.
 Completed in 1650, the church is considered one of the major Baroque churches in the Rome area.